technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 zip(aSingleCollection)
 zip()
 ```
-There are some new syntax and concepts here, but the important thing to notice
-here is that the code is practically the same of the current `zip`
+The important thing to note in this example is that the code is practically the
-implementation.
-The only difference is that `zip` can now be used to zip any
+same of the current `zip` implementation, the only difference being that `zip`
-number of arbirtary and different sequences togheter.
+can now be used to zip any number of arbirtary and different sequences togheter.

 ## Detailed design
 <!---    1         2         3         4         5         6         7      --->